Cancer Genomics and Systems Biology Laboratory

 Current members

-Dr. Subhajyoti De is an associate professor at Rutgers Cancers Institute and the PI of the laboratory.
+Dr. Subhajyoti De is a Professor of Cancer Systems Biology at Rutgers Cancers Institute and the PI of the laboratory.
 Subho did his undergraduate in engineering from the Indian Institute of Technology, before receiving a PhD from the University of Cambridge and completing postdoctoral research at Harvard School of Public Health.
 He is driven by how the knowledge of the cancer initiation and progression could be utilized for better detection and treatment of cancer.
 He enjoys solving puzzles, traveling with family, and reading.

 Christine Bellafronte is the Program Administrator for the group in the Center for Systems and Computational Biology.
 She has been with Rutgers Cancer Institute of New Jersey for the past 23 years.
 Chris handles all the administrative matters for the group and is happy to help anyone with any problems they may have.
 She enjoys spending time with family and friends.